NVIDIA/NVFlare/docs/example_applications_algorithms.rst

 FedProx
 ^^^^^^^
 `FedProx <https://arxiv.org/abs/1812.06127>`_ implements a :class:`Loss function <nvflare.app_common.pt.pt_fedproxloss.PTFedProxLoss>`
-to penalize a client’s local weights based on deviation from the global model.
+to penalize a client's local weights based on deviation from the global model.
 An example configuration can be found in cifar10_fedprox of the `CIFAR-10 example <https://github.com/NVIDIA/NVFlare/tree/main/examples/cifar10>`_.

 FedOpt